 Nowadays, Muslims face two contemporarily internal challenges.
 The first challenge is that they must face some of their Muslim fellows who have an extrem and rigid understanding of Islamic laws.
-With this characteristic, they strongly force their view to other Muslims to be implemented in their everyday lives.
-This first challenge may arise because the Muslim world has stagnated and backward in any fields compared to the Western countries.
-As a result, in order to regain the historical glory that their Muslim predecessors have achieved in the past, they strongly urge Muslims to return the early Muslim tradition (al salaf al-shalih).
+With this characteristic, they strongly force their view to other Muslims to be implemented in

+Muslims to return the early Muslim tradition (al salaf al-shalih).
 In doing so, they strictly follow the text and Muslim scholars' interpretation and adopt a literalistic approach to the sacred text without looking at socio-historical context.
-In this sense, they have failed to connect the universal message of Islam with changing world.
+In this sense, they have failed to connect the universal message of Islam with changing world.1

 The second challenge that Muslims face today is that they must deal with some of their fellows who have an extremely loose view of other negative thoughts from other cultures and civilizations.
 This problem occured because they that Islam is always contextually argue appropriated with present time and place.
 As a result, they urge Muslims to import any kind of thought from other materialistic cultures and civilizations.
 In doing so, they often sacrifice religious texts through contextual interpretation.
 Both rigid and loose views are not only counterproductive but also in contradiction with the main characteristic of Islam.
 The former view gives a negative image of Islam and Muslim as an exclusive religion and teaches violence to other Muslims.
 At the same time, the latter has resulted in the loss of Islamic identity because Islam is dissolved with different cultures and civilizations.
 Therefore, both views need to be dealt with by deeply understanding the main character of Islamic teaching based on the two Islamic sources, the Qur'an, Sunnah, and the authoritative view of Muslim scholars (ulama).
 Dealing with this issue is extremely important, in particular, because the main character of Islam has been misunderstood by its followers whose views are radical and liberal.

-Those two mentioned challenges take place in Indonesia, which has been considered as the most prominent Muslim country in the world.
-Dealing with those two extreme sides, Indonesian Muslim scholars put their efforts into conceptualizing moderate Islamic values that are relevant not only to the teachings of Islam but also to the context of Indonesian Islam.
-The ways and strategies of Indonesian Muslim scholars to face these challenges are significant topics of discussion.
+2 and strategies of Indonesian Muslim scholars to face these challenges are significant topics of discussion.
 In understanding this phenomenon, this article aims to look at how a Muslim scholar with his moderate views background implements moderate Islamic values in the Indonesian context.
 As a Muslim scholar and the former chairman of Nahdlatul Ulama for two terms (1999-2010), the late Kiai Hasyim Muzadi is responsible for responding to the challenge and seeking a solution to this problem.
-This article will demonstrate how Kiai Hasyim Muzadi, an Indonesian Muslim scholar and Muslim organization activist, puts his effort into understanding Islamic teachings with its moderate point of view and how he tirelessly promotes this teaching to a wider audience not only in Indonesia but also in other parts of the world.
+This article will demonstrate how Kiai Hasyim Muzadi, Indonesian Muslim scholar and Muslim organization activist, puts his effort into understanding Islamic teachings with its moderate point of view and how he tirelessly promotes this teaching to a wider audience not only in Indonesia but also in other parts of the world.
 Therefore, this article raises questions about how Kiai Hasyim Muzadi conceptualizes the so-called moderate Islam in the context of Indonesian Islam through the concept of Islam rahmatan lil " alamin; Whether or not his understanding on moderate Islam is different compared to the view of his Muslim fellows in other countries.